Last updated on July 25th, 2023 at 08:20 am

-1. Make Sure Your RV is Level
+Make Sure RV Is Level

 One of the biggest rookie mistakes when it comes time to set up anything propane in an RV is not initially taking the time to ensure the RV is almost entirely level.
 Why does this matter, especially with your propane oven?
 Propane is a delicate gas that can struggle to see all your appliances if you are not at a completely level angle.

 Propane can also over-supply your appliances, leading to potentially dangerous cooking situations.
 I recommend taking the time to completely level your RV, both for the efficiency of your appliances as well as your own comfort while sleeping on the road.
-Consider purchasing some stabilizers or a jack stand for your rig, to help your RV get level without much fuss at all.
+It may be helpful to purchase some stabilizers or a jack stand for your rig, to help your RV get level without much fuss at all.

 Another easy mistake to make while traveling on the road for the first time and living in an RV is thinking standard cookware will fit properly inside a small-scale RV oven!
-Purchasing pans, trays, and other cookware that is adequately sized for your RV oven is one of the best things you can do when it comes time to cook for you and your family.
+Purchasing pans, trays, and other cookware adequately sized for your RV oven is one of the best things you can do when it’s time to cook for you and your family.

-Having the proper sized cookware matters much more than you think!
+Having suitable-sized cookware matters much more than you think!
 This also applies to your RV cooktop or stove.
-If you try to boil water in a pot that is much larger than the hot plate is, it will take far longer than you expect and lead to an inefficiently heated pot of water.
-The same applies to your oven: purchase small, and reap the rewards.
+If you try to boil water in a pot that’s much larger than the hot plate, it will likely take far longer than expected and lead to an inefficiently heated pot of water.
+The same applies to your oven, so I recommend purchasing small to reap the rewards.

-3. Scale Down Your Recipes
+Scale Down Recipes

 Even if you are traveling with your family of five, it is important to scale down your recipes and everything that you are cooking so that it fits properly in your RV oven.
 This may sound annoying or complicated, but it may be necessary to ensure that your oven cooks evenly.

 Consider halving your recipes or distributing them into multiple trays.
-You could also choose to cook in shifts so that each smaller pan cooks evenly and that you don’t burn or under cook anything.
+You could also choose to cook in shifts so that each smaller pan cooks evenly and that you don’t burn or undercook anything.

 This may take more time than you want it to, especially if you have a busy and hungry family to feed.
 However, it will ensure even cooking as well as a delicious home meal.
 You could also consider purchasing an outdoor RV propane grill to split up the cooking process.

-4. Allow Time to Preheat
+Allow Time To Preheat